TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ## Selecting Objects

 To select a single object, simply left click it in a viewport.
-Left clicking anywhere in a viewport deselects all other selected objects, so if you wish to select multiple objects, hold #key(308) while left clicking the objects to be selected.
-If you click an already selected object while holding #key(308), it will be deselected.
+Left clicking anywhere in a viewport deselects all other selected objects, so if you wish to select multiple objects, hold #key(Ctrl) while left clicking the objects to be selected.
+If you click an already selected object while holding #key(Ctrl), it will be deselected.
 You can also _paint select_ multiple objects.
-First, select an object, then hold #key(308) while dragging over unselected objects.
+First, select an object, then hold #key(Ctrl) while dragging over unselected objects.
 Take care not to begin your dragging over a selected object, as this will [duplicate the selected objects](#duplicating_objects).
 Note that this even applies to occluded objects, so when you start your paint selection, you must ensure that no object under the mouse is selected.

 In the 3D viewport, you can only select the frontmost object with the mouse.
 To select an object that is obstructed by another object, you can use the mouse wheel.
 First, select the frontmost object, that is, the object that occludes the object that you really wish to select.
-Then, hold #key(308) and scroll up to push the selection away from the camera or scroll down to pull the selection towards the camera.
+Then, hold #key(Ctrl) and scroll up to push the selection away from the camera or scroll down to pull the selection towards the camera.
 Note that the selection depends on what object is under the mouse, so you need to make sure that the mouse cursor hovers over the object that you wish to select.

 ![Selection drilling in the 3D viewport](images/DrillSelection.gif)

 In a 2D viewport, you can also left click an object to select it.
 But unlike in the 3D viewport, this will not necessarily select the frontmost object.
 Instead, TrenchBroom will analyze the objects under the mouse, specifically the faces under the mouse, and it will find the one with the smallest visible area.
 Having found such a face, it will select the object to which this face belongs.
 Since entities don't necessarily have faces, the faces of their bounding boxes will be considered instead.
 The advantage of this technique is that it allows you to easily select occluded objects in the 2D viewports.

 You may also think of left click selection like this: In both the 3D viewport or a 2D viewport, TrenchBroom first compiles a set of candidate objects.
 These are all objects under the mouse.
 Then, it must choose an object to be selected from these candidates.
 In the 3D viewport, the frontmost object always wins (unless you're using the scroll wheel to drill the selection), and in a 2D view, the object with the smallest visible area wins.
-Other than that, selection behaves exactly the same in both viewports, that is, you can hold #key(308) to select multiple objects and so on.
+Other than that, selection behaves exactly the same in both viewports, that is, you can hold #key(Ctrl) to select multiple objects and so on.

 Sometimes, selecting objects manually is too tedious.
 To select all currently editable objects, you can choose #menu(Menu/Edit/Select All) from the menu.
 Note that hidden and locked objects are excluded, so this command is particularly useful in conjunction with those features.
 Another option to select multiple objects at once is to use _selection brushes_.
 Just create one or more new brushes that enclose or touch all the objects you wish to select.
 These brushes are called a selection brushes.
 Select all of these newly created selection brushes, and choose #menu(Menu/Edit/Select Touching) to select every object touched by the selection brushes, or choose #menu(Menu/Edit/Select Inside) to select every object enclosed inside them.

 ![Using a selection brush](images/SelectTouching.gif)